3PU/cook-book-milestone-project/README.md

 This is my third milestone project for my Coding Bootcamp at Code Institute.

-The idea behind VeggiPedia is to create a huge database of vegeterian recipes with the help of its users similar to wikipedia, but for vegetarian recipes instead.
+The idea behind VeggiPedia is to create a huge database of vegeterian recipes with the help of its users, similar to wikipedia, but for vegetarian recipes.

-Switching to a vegetarian diet can be a challenge for many as most recipes for a long time across the world have included meat.
+Switching to a vegetarian diet can be a challenge for many as most recipes over the recent decades have been meat based.

 Thus, finding a large collection/resource of different vegetarian recipes can be a tricky endeavour.

-This is where a website like VeggiePedia can make a differency by building one of the largest collections of recipes available with the help of its users.
+This is where a website like VeggiePedia can make a differenc by building one of the largest collections of recipes available with the help of its users.

 <br/>